Congress of Local and Regional Authorities: Committee of the Regions of the European Union

 The Congress has developed an institutional partnership with the Committee of the Regions (CoR) of the European Union, regular meetings and coordination between the respective members and secretariats take place.
 The cooperation between the Congress and the Committee of the Regions is in place since the creation of the CoR in 1994.
 A 'Contact Group Congress/Committee of the Regions', that meets twice per year, was established in 1995.
 The Contact Group coordinates the two institutions' efforts and provides feedback on their activities.
 The Congress and CoR members exchange views and implement common strategies.
 Since 2006 it is possible for members of the CoR to be part of an elections observation mission of the Congress.
 Nowadays, this happens systematically and members of the CoR are involved in the whole observation process.
 The Congress also pursues an active cooperation with the Commission for Citizenship, Governance, Institutional and External Affairs (CIVEX) and the Conference of regional organizations and local authorities for the Eastern partnership (CORLEAP), both established by the CoR in order to enhance the relations between the EU and its neighbouring countries in the area of local and regional self-governance.
 The neighbouring states involved are often Member States of the Congress and the Congress is involved in activities of these entities, as well.
 More information on the cooperation between the Congress and the COR can be found on both the site of the Congress and on the site of the COR.

+Venice Commission

+The Congress is one of the Council of Europe bodies entitled to request a non-binding opinion from the Venice Commission, which advises on constitutional and electoral law.
+It has used this option twice regarding Turkey.

+In 2025, amid a renewed wave of dismissals and pre-trial detentions of opposition-affiliated mayors in Turkey — including the March 2025 arrest of Istanbul mayor Ekrem İmamoğlu — Congress President Marc Cools made a similar request.
+The Commission adopted its response, Report on the Impact of the Pre-trial Detention of Mayors on Local Democratic Governance (Opinion No. 1257/2025), at its 144th plenary session on 24 October 2025.
+The report concluded that prolonged pre-trial detention of elected mayors can have a chilling effect on local democratic life and undermines the ability of voters to have their chosen representatives carry out the mandate for which they were elected.
+The Congress subsequently cited the report in public statements calling on Turkish authorities to release detained mayors and halt further dismissals.